 Posterior Cruciate Ligament Injury

-What can we learn from Zlatan Ibrahimović’s knee injury?
+What can we learn from footballer Zlatan Ibrahimović’s knee injury in 2017?
 Focus on Posterior Cruciate Ligament (PCL) and Anterior Cruciate Ligament (ACL) implications

 The PCL is broader and stronger than the ACL, and has a tensile strength of 2000 Newtons – meaning injuring it requires a lot of force.
 Injury most often occurs when a force is applied to the front of the shin at the top when the knee is bent due to this, PCL injuries are most commonly seen in high impact car collisions.
 However, due to the anatomy of the knee, hyperextension (over straightening) and rotational forces, or forces in or out against the knee also may be responsible for PCL tears.